Richard (Dick) White's Trading Post

 The trading premises included a wharf, two other small stores, and locations for unloading supplies.
 The trading post was also the homestead of the White family.
 Winston White, Richard's son, has been maintaining the property in recent years.
 It is one of the oldest structures still standing in the Nain area.

-Richard (Dick) White's Trading Post is currently operated as a museum and was recognised as a Registered Heritage Structure in May 1993.
+Richard (Dick) White's Trading Post was recognised as a Registered Heritage Structure in May 1993.

 Also view the Richard (Dick) White's Trading Post Registered Heritage Structure on the Heritage Foundation of Newfoundland and Labrador web site.
 The Newfoundland and Labrador Heritage Web Site has on its site only a portion of the registered heritage structures in Newfoundland and Labrador.
 To view a complete list or search for a particular structure visit the Heritage Foundation's Property Search page.